xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 <p align="center"> c<sup>d</sup> mod n = m. </p>

-You can refer to a lot of references on why this works.
-But this is just show it howrks.
+You can refer to a lot of college textbooks on why this works and proof.
+Anyway this is just show it works.
 The process is just as simple as that.
 But you can see here RSA involves exponential calculation.
 That's slow in computers.
 That's why we said public key crypto is often slow compared with secret key crypto.

-This is a one example of performing RSA encryption and decryption with small numbers. p=5 and q=7.
-So p and q are actually prime numbers.
+Here is one example of performing RSA encryption and decryption with small numbers. p=5 and q=7. p and q are prime numbers.
 Therefore, n = p &times; q = 35; z = (p-1) &times; (q-1) = 24.
 We choose e = 5, which is relatively prime to z=24. d = 29 by solving ed mod z =1.